Lucifer-MorningStarX/PUBG-Phishing/README.md

-PUBG-Phisher Is a Open-Source Tool Made My Lucifer-MorningStar It Has many Phishing Templates Which Can Be Used To Fool Any PUBGM User offering him Free UC and Free Premium Items etc.
-Telegram : https://t.me/LuciferSamiel
+PUBG-Phisher Is a Open-Source Tool Made My Lucifer-MorningStar It Has many Phishing Templates Which Can Be Used To Fool Any PUBGM User offering him Free UC and Free Premium Items etc.\n Telegram : https://t.me/LuciferSamiel
 Youtube : Not Yet
 Instagram : Privacy